Top 5 Ways to Fix No Such Interface Supported Error in Windows 11

 Restart your PC after the scan is complete, and check if you can open apps and programs without errors.

-5. Perform System Restore
+Fix 5: Perform System Restore

-Step 1: Click the search icon on the taskbar, type in create a restore point, and press Enter.
+Step 1: Click the search icon on the taskbar, type create a restore point, and press Enter.

-Step 2: Under the System Protection tab, click the System Restore button.
+Step 2: Select the System Protection tab, click the System Restore button, and click Next to continue.

 System Restore on Windows 11